 The Student Seminar is a presentation of the work a student has done in their rotations or thesis research.
-A 10-minute neurolunch talk is given to the IPN after every rotation and a 45-minute talk is given once a year thereafter on the student's thesis research.
+A 10-15 minute talk is given to the IPN after every rotation and a 45-minute seminar is given once a year thereafter on the student's thesis research.
 This series of talks provides students the opportunity to learn the elements of preparing and presenting a seminar.

 Post-rotation student seminars